Those cute little perky ears are one of Yorkies’ most endearing features.

 Keep in mind that any external interventions need to be performed very carefully.
-You should never let your Yorkie suffer just because you want his ears to be erect!
+You should never let your Yorkie suffer just because you want its ears to be erect!

-Your goal here is to allow your Yorkie to develop the muscles at the base of his ears.
-This way, their muscles are strong enough to hold up their ears.
+Your goal here is to aid your Yorkie in developing the muscles at the base of his or her ears.
+You want the muscles to become strong enough to hold up the ears.

 - Clean the inside of the ears.
 Use cotton buds dipped in a canine cleaning solution.
 But don’t enter too deeply into the ear canal to avoid damaging it.

 - Use bandage tape to hold both ears in alignment.
 Check that the fold is neither too tight nor too loose.

-Clean the ears, too, between the tapings.
-Depending on your puppy’s age and ear characteristics, the process may take between three days and three weeks.
+Depending on your puppy’s age and ear characteristics, this process may take between three days and three weeks.
 In some cases, a Yorkie may not respond to taping.

 In conclusion, Yorkies are lovable pets, with or without erect ears!
 While erect ears make them more beautiful, these aren’t the be-all and end-all of their welcome presence in our lives.